meganroberta80/array-methods-react/README.md

 This planet data is pulled into `App.js`.

-Inside of `App.js` you'll find our App component.
-The render method of the App component all the way on the bottom of the file is rendering out an `<h1>` and calls `this.renderPlanets()`. `renderPlanets()` at the moment renders an array of `<p>` tags, showing each planet's name from the planetData array.
+At the moment the App component is set up to render an array of `<p>` tags, one for each planet in the  `planetData` array.

 ## Solving Challenges